A model for mosquito-borne epidemic outbreaks with information-dependent protective behaviour: Separation of time scales

-Finally, in \Cref{fig:protection_05} we compare the outputs of models \eqref{VBsystemAP} and \eqref{fastvarreduced} for $l=0.25$ and $l=1$ (hence with $\rho =2$ ad $\rho =5.12$, respectively) and $q=0.5$ (50\% probability of protection failure).
-In this case, we observe in both the upper and lower rows that the rates at which individuals change their behaviour according to information do not particularly affect the overall dynamic.
-Yet, both scenarios show that the model with protective behaviour results in a lower final size with respect to the model without protection ($q=1$).
-In particular, the model with $l=1$ predicts a lower final size compared to the model with $l=0.25$.
+Finally, in \Cref{fig:protection_05} we compare the outputs of models \eqref{VBsystemAP} and \eqref{fastvarreduced} for $l=0.25$ and $l=1$ (hence with $\rho =2$ ad $\rho =5.12$, respectively) and $q=0.5$ (i.e.\ a 50\% probability of protection failure).
+In this case, we observe, in both the upper and lower rows, that the rates at which individuals change their behaviour in response to information do not significantly affect the overall dynamics.
+Nevertheless, both scenarios show that the model with protective behaviour leads to a smaller final size compared to the model without protection ($q=1$).
+In particular, the model with $l=1$ predicts a smaller final size than the model with $l=0.25$.